juanluelguerre/dapr/AspNetCore/ServiceToService/README.md

 This sample demonstrates how to use Dapr SDK in a Service to Service call.

-You can read more about it on the blog post "[Service to service invocation with Dapr .NET SDK](https://laurentkempe.com/2021/03/16/service-to-service-invocation-with-dapr-dotnet-sdk/)".
+You can read more about it on the blog post "[Introducción a Dapr .NET SDK y "Service-to-service invocation"](https://elguerre.com/2021/08/05/introduccion-a-dapr-net-sdk-y-service-to-service-invocation/)".

 # Try